Soft skills is a synonym for "people skills." The term describes those personal attributes that indicate a high level of emotional intelligence.

 Unlike hard skills, which describe a person's technical skill set and ability to perform specific tasks, soft skills are broadly applicable across job titles and industries.
 It's often said that hard skills will get you an interview but you need soft skills to get -- and keep -- the job.

 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.

-The ability to be diplomatic and respectful even when there are disagreements or conflicts is also a key soft skill.
-This ability means one can maintain a professional tone and demeanor even when frustrated; it means not rubbing people the wrong way.
+Another important soft skill is adaptability.
+An employee with this attribute has the ability to work in various situations equally well and move from one situation to another with ease and grace.
+The ability to be diplomatic and respectful even when there are disagreements is also a key soft skill.
+This skill requires the employee to maintain a professional tone and demeanor even when frustrated.

 An employee with a high level of emotional intelligence has good communication skills.
 He can clearly articulate goals and can work in a team.
 He knows when to take a leadership role and when to sit back.
 He knows when to speak, when to listen and when to suggest a compromise.

 Business leaders value technologists who have soft skills because they have empathy and the ability to adjust their communication to the audience at hand.
 Although many individuals inherently possess these abilities, others must work to develop them.
 Asking family and trusted colleagues for feedback can also help employees identify which soft skills require improvement as can simply observing and emulating how others successfully interact with others and handle difficult interpersonal situations.
 A professional coach, self-help books and articles on leadership can assist in this process, as can self-assessment tools like the Myers-Briggs personality profile test.